CuAnnan/Condition-Bot/README.md

 deElevateRoll [name of role]
 Remove a role from the list of roles that can perform elevated rolls.
 The server owner cannot be removed from this list, though any rolls they belong to can.

+Adding the bot to your server can be done by following [this link](https://discordapp.com/api/oauth2/authorize?client_id=471711316021870605&permissions=11264&scope=bot)

+By default, the bot has the permission to see categories and read messages (which are needed) as well as to manage messages.
+This last one is to allow the bot to delete commands that invoke it from the chat log.
+Which is how I generally configure it.
+You can uncheck the box in the above link to withold that permission without effecting the bot's effectiveness.